biblequiz/BibleQuiz.com/_pages/questions.md

 50 sets of practice questions for Championship quizzers.

-Questions are written by the official Championship league writer.
+Questions are written by the official Championship division writer.

-<a href="https://digital.myhealthychurch.com/Digital-Items/TBQ/A_League_Practice_Sets_Ts-J_2022_2023" class="button is-primary">Buy Now</a>
+<a href="#" class="button is-primary">Will be added soon</a>

 * * *